Updated: Oct 14, 2020

-Forget portaging and gimp bracelets, summer camp could be a highly pragmatic stretch of sun-soaked weeks during which young people learn to forge metal, say, or another trade that could serve them in a future vocation.
+Forget portaging and gimp bracelets.
+Summer camp could be a highly pragmatic stretch of sun-soaked weeks during which young people learn to forge metal or learn another trade that could serve them in a future vocation.

 Here are some others across Canada:

-This camp, which takes place on the Queen’s campus in Kingston, Ont., offers students entering Grades 10, 11 and 12 the opportunity to experience engineering in a university setting.
+This camp, which takes place on the Queen’s University campus in Kingston, Ont., offers students entering Grades 10, 11, and 12 the opportunity to experience engineering in a university setting.

-This innovative program offers young people in Winnipeg’s North End neighbourhood the chance to learn about careers in the skilled trades.
+This innovative program offers young people in Winnipeg’s North End neighbourhood the chance to learn about skilled trades careers.
 Kids get trades awareness experience and hands-on training.

 It’s a camp like one of these, says Karen Throupe, Skills Ontario’s summer camp manager, that could turn out the next great metalworker.